-In analysing the voting on the unbundling of Thungela, Coronation appears to be the only major fund manager to vote against the unbundling.
+In analysing the voting on the unbundling of Thungela, it is apparent that the only major fund manager to vote against the unbundling was Coronation.
 Now listed on its own, Thungela is completely exposed to the risks associated with the movement of a single commodity price – that of thermal coal.
-Given the exact same pressures that Anglo American was under, a 100% thermal coal operation is unlikely to find a home in many portfolios, which means that capital markets are for all intents and purposes closed.
+Given the exact same pressures that Anglo American was under, a 100% thermal coal operation is unlikely to find a home in many portfolios, which means that capital markets are, for all intents and purposes, closed.

 Banks are under pressure not to lend to coal mines, which means that Thungela will struggle to fund itself through a cyclical downturn, increasing its solvency risk.
-Reinsurers are under pressure not to underwrite coal assets, which means that they are unlikely to be able to insure themselves against catastrophic risks.
-As a result, workers and nearby communities are exposed to the risk that they would not receive any compensation should one of these eventuate.
+Reinsurers are under pressure not to underwrite coal assets, which means that they are unlikely to be able to insure themselves against catastrophic risks, exposing workers and nearby communities to the risk that they would not receive any compensation should one of these eventuate.

 The CEO, who has now been put in charge of this new listed company and has a fiduciary responsibility to his employees and shareholders, has come out in support of his business and was quoted as follows, “Anglo was not going to invest in the future of these mines necessarily … We are now independent, where it makes sense we will absolutely invest in these mines”.
 So, in fact, the policy of divestment is now directly responsible for reinvestment in coal mines, which is the exact opposite of the intended end goal.